 If you are building a connector in any of the following languages/frameworks, then you're in luck!
 We provide autogenerated templates to get you started quickly:

 Python Source Connector

 Singer-based Python Source Connector.
-Singer.io is an established open source framework with a large community and many available connectors (known as taps & targets).
-To build an Airbyte connector from a Singer tap, we wrap the tap in a thin Python package to make it Airbyte Protocol-compatible.
+Singer.io is an open source framework with a large community and many available connectors (known as taps & targets).
+To build an Airbyte connector from a Singer tap, wrap the tap in a thin Python package to make it Airbyte Protocol-compatible.
 See the Github Connector for an example of an Airbyte Connector implemented on top of a Singer tap.

 Run the interactive generator:

 and choose the relevant template.
 This will generate a new connector in the

 Search the generated directory for "TODO"s and follow them to implement your connector.

 If you are developing a Python connector, you may find the building a Python connector tutorial helpful.

 At a minimum, your connector must implement the standard tests described in Testing Connectors

 If you're writing in Python or Java, skip this section -- it is provided automatically.